GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 done
 ```

-Optionally you can set the number of replicas for Consul:
+Optionally, you can set the number of replicas for Consul.
-Default and recommended value is 3.
-Minimum is 1.
+There must be at least 1 replica, but the default and recommended number of replicas is 3.

 ```shell
 export REPLICAS=3
 ```

-Set consul domain and datacenter
+Set the Consul domain and datacenter:

 ```shell
 exprot CONSUL_DOMAIN=consul
 export CONSUL_DATACENTER=dc1
 ```

-Enable Prometheus sidecar exporter
+Enable the Prometheus sidecar exporter:

 ```shell
 export PROMETHEUS_EXPORTER=true
 ```

-Optionally create and configure gossip encryption key for Consul:
+If you want a gossip encryption key for Consul, create and configure it now:

 ```shell
 export CONSUL_GOSSIP_KEY=$(cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 16 | head -n 1 | tr -d '\n' | base64)
 ```

-Optional you can set resources limits and requests for Consul client and server.
+The following inputs are all optional.
+They enable you to set resource limits and requests for your Consul client and server.
-All options are optional.

 ```shell
 export SERVER_RESOURCES_LIMITS_CPU=200m